tlewowski/zurvan/README.md

 This is also the reason why units like `month` and `year` are not provided - because they would be ambigous and complicate the utility.
 To handle the calendar properly much bigger library would need to be used.

+TimeUnit should be used as object with value semantics.

 ### Other
 There are no other API functions.
 All functions and modules in `detail` directory are library internal and are not guaranteed to expose a stable set of methods.
 Please do not use them directly.
 If you do - do it at your own risk.
 But if you do, and you find any of these functions useful (which I doubt - that's why they are in `detail`), contact me to make it part of stable API.